This Surprising Reading Level Analysis Will Change the Way You WriteBy Shane Snow January 28th, 2015

 (Click to enlarge)

-Note how none of these guys wrote above a 9th-grade level.
+Note how none of these guys wrote above a ninth-grade level.4

-Nonfiction is a little different, but you’ll notice that these bestselling books tend to hover at or below 9th grade as well, with a few exceptions that are known for their difficulty (e.g. Good to Great is exceptional material but only really accessible to college students) or that were just crappy books (the ones who bought their own books in order to become bestsellers):
+Nonfiction is a little different, but you’ll notice that these bestselling books tend to hover at or below ninth grade as well, with a few exceptions that are known for their difficulty (e.g., Good to Great is exceptional material but only really accessible to college students) or that were just crappy books (the authors who bought their own books in order to become bestsellers):

 The initial surprise from my little data experiment is that writers whose work we regard highly tend to be produce work at a lower reading level than we’d intuit.
 Cormac McCarthy, Jane Austen, and Hunter S. Thompson join J.K.
 Rowling in the readability realm of pre-teens.
 The content of McCarthy’s and Thompson’s novels isn’t meant for children, but these writers’ comprehensibility is rather universal.